raserr11/SMA-Backtesting-project/README.md

 ## Additional Notes
 - **Provisional Outputs**: Current outputs are generated using basic `print()` statements.
 A function is being developed to streamline and enhance the output formatting.
 - **Customization**: The backtesting period can be customized by entering specific start and end dates.

----

-This README gives an overview of the project, details the dataset, and explains the strategy and technologies used.
-It also includes installation instructions and notes on ongoing improvements.